Sound Relief Hearing Center

 Dr. Russell lives in Windsor with her husband and two daughters.

 Abby received her undergraduate degree from University of Kansas and her Doctorate of Audiology (Au.D.) from Northeastern University in Boston, Massachusetts.
-She has been awarded the Certificate of Clinical Competence from the American Speech-Language-Hearing Association.
+She has been awarded the Certificate of Clinical Competence from the American Speech-Language-Hearing Association and is a Fellow with the American Academy of Audiology.
 She is the Past President of the Colorado Academy of Audiology and has been on several other boards related to audiology.
 She loves working with patients and their families helping them achieve the best quality of life they can through excellent hearing healthcare!

 A Fort Collins native, Abby is thrilled to be back in her hometown taking care of people in her community.
 When she is not at work, she is busy chasing after her two young (and busy) toddler boys, two dogs and hanging out with her family!
 She loves spending time outdoors hiking, skiing and snowboarding, camping, and gardening.